-The treatment is carried out under local rather than a general anesthetic, eliminating risks and downtime associated with other hair transplant procedures.
+The treatment is carried out under local anesthetic, eliminating risks and downtime associated with other hair transplant procedures.
 And, because the treatment is minimally invasive, there is no detectable scarring and, in most cases, patients are able to return to work the next day with permanent results.

-The method uses a specialized punch device, ranging in diameter from 0.6mm – 0.9mm, to extract follicular units complete with necessary glands.
-This separate surrounding tissue from the unit, meaning minimum trauma and better results, as well as the minimal risk of any detectable scarring.
+The method uses a specialized punch device, ranging in diameter from 0.6mm – 0.9mm, to extract individual follicular units complete with necessary glands.

 WHAT IS AN FUT HAIR TRANSPLANT?

 Used in the U.K since the 1960s, hair transplantation is surgery that involves removing a narrow strip of hair-bearing scalp from the back of the head and using it to fill an area with thin or no hair.
-Most hair transplants are performed in the doctor’s office under local anesthesia.
+Hair transplants are performed in the clinic under local anesthetic.

 To transplant hair, the surgeon first cleans the scalp, then injects an anesthetic to numb the area where a 3- to 4-inch strip of the scalp will be removed.
 After removing the strip of the scalp with a scalpel, the surgeon sets it aside and sews the scalp closed.
 This area is immediately hidden by the hair around it.